nch-igm/clin-msi/README.md

 # Clin-MSI

-Source code MSI Detection in tumor samples.
+Source code for MSI Detection in tumor samples.

 ## Installation